Gessius of Petra

-Gessius of Petra (Greek: Γέσιος, Gesios) was a physician, iatrosophist and pagan philosopher active in Alexandria in the late 5th and early 6th century.
+Gessius of Petra (Greek: Γέσιος, Gesios) was an Arab physician, iatrosophist and pagan philosopher active in Alexandria in the late 5th and early 6th century.

 Gessius was a native of the region of Petra.
 According to Damascius, who is the main source for Gessius' biography in the Suda, he was from Petra itself.
 Stephanus of Byzantium, on the other hand, writes that he came from the agricultural region of el-Ji (today Wadi Musa) not far from Petra.
 His father's name is unknown.
 He may have been descended from the Gessius who was a student and correspondent of Libanius and was active in Egypt in the 4th century.
 He studied under Domnus, who was Jewish.
 Later, he is said to have lured students away from his master.

 According to Zacharias Rhetor, Gessius studied philosophy under Ammonius Hermiae in Alexandria.
 He was also teaching medicine in Alexandria when Zacharias was living there in the 480s.
 Damascius says that he began his practice late, but was a famous physician during the reign of the Emperor Zeno (474–491).
 He reports that he earned "unusual honors from the Romans", perhaps referring to the grant of a title by the Roman state.

 Gessius received correspondence from Procopius of Gaza, who was an old friend, and Aeneas of Gaza.
 Procopius describes Gessius' wife as a barbarian from Phrygia.
 They had several children.
 Procopius wrote a letter of consolation on the death of his wife and some of his children.
 Gessius was also a friend of the Neoplatonist philosopher Heraiscus.
 He hid him in his house when Zeno was persecuting the Neoplatonists.
 When Heraiscus died, Gessius gave him an honorable burial.